Nirjhargope/When-LLM-meets-Fuzzy-TOPSIS-for-Personnel-Selection-through-Automated-Profile-Analysis/README.md

 # When-LLM-meets-Fuzzy-TOPSIS-for-Personnel-Selection-through-Automated-Profile-Analysis

-## 📌 Overview
+## Overview
-[cite_start]This repository presents a hybrid, end-to-end intelligent decision-support framework that integrates **Large Language Models (LLMs)** with **Fuzzy TOPSIS** to enable automated, fair, and explainable personnel selection[cite: 22]. [cite_start]The system transforms unstructured candidate profiles into structured, quantitative decision inputs and ranks candidates based on multiple evaluation criteria[cite: 23].
+This repository presents a hybrid, end-to-end intelligent decision-support framework that integrates Large Language Models (LLMs) with Fuzzy TOPSIS to enable automated, fair, and explainable personnel selection.
+The system transforms unstructured candidate profiles into structured, quantitative decision inputs and ranks candidates based on multiple evaluation criteria.

-[cite_start]**The core idea:** Combine deep semantic understanding from LLMs with a robust multi-criteria decision-making (MCDM) technique to support expert-level hiring decisions at scale[cite: 24].
+The core idea is simple yet powerful: combine deep semantic understanding from LLMs with a robust multi-criteria decision-making (MCDM) technique to support expert-level hiring decisions at scale.

 ---